gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 At this point, we have the following:

-- A script called `stats.sh` that calculates metrics for a Go project given a Github repository name.
+- A script called `stats.sh` that calculates metrics for a Go project given a GitHub repository name.
 - A docker image `dwhitena/stats` containing the script.
 - A pipeline spec called `pipeline.json` that runs the script on data committed to a `projects` data repository.